RitioL/PolyFatigueCrackSim/README.md

     - Decide the type of grain boundary (smooth or non-smooth).
 For smooth grain boundary models, the meshing uses Gmsh and the corresponding scripts, where the basic principle is to first generate triangular meshes and then recombine them into quadrilaterals.
 For non-smooth models, the mesh resembles the gridded data format of EBSD.
 However, the script for converting EBSD data into polycrystalline models is not provided here.
 You can try converting it to the .tser file format first (it's recommended to check out Neper's GitHub discussion forum, where you'll find plenty of valuable modeling experiences).
     - ![Smooth vs. Non-smooth Grain Boundaries](images/gb.png)
 1. **Run `scriptGenerator.py`**
     - This script generates the batch polycrystal model generation script `neper.sh`.
 This batch script generates models with different grain distributions by changing the `-id` parameter in the `-T` command of `Neper` and also performs the meshing.
-However, it does not currently generate the Abaqus operation startup script, `startup.bat`, which is now located in the `workplace` folder.
+However, `scriptGenerator.py` does not currently generate the Abaqus operation startup script, `startup.bat`, which is now located in the `workplace` folder.
 2. **Change the directory to where `neper.sh` is located in the Ubuntu command line, then enter the following command:**
     ```bash
     ./neper.sh